GetRegged/GetRegged-Windows-10-22H2-Ultimate-Gaming-Tweaks/README.txt

 not limited to system instability, data loss, hardware failure or bricked OS.

 3. No Warranty:
-All of my Windows Tegistry files are provided as-is and without any warranty.
+All of my Windows Registry files are provided as-is and without any warranty.
 The author makes no guarantees regarding the accuracy/reliability of any key.

 By using these files, you acknowledge that you have read and understood this,